Virginia Army National Guard

-The Virginia Army National Guard is composed of approximately 7000 soldiers and maintains 46 armories in communities throughout Virginia.
+The Virginia Army National Guard is the land militia of the American State of Virginia.
+It is composed of approximately 7,200 soldiers and maintains 46 armories in communities throughout the State of Virginia.

 The Governor may call individuals or units of the Virginia National Guard into state service during emergencies or to assist in special situations which lend themselves to use of the National Guard.
 The state mission assigned to the National Guard is:

 Virginia Army National Guard units are trained and equipped as part of the United States Army.
 The same enlisted ranks and officer ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Virginia Guard also bestows a number of state awards for local services rendered in or to the commonwealth of Virginia.

 History

 The Virginia Army National Guard is the oldest and the official start of the Army National Guard.
 The Militia Act of 1903 organized the various state militias into the present National Guard system.